- Chart

 Threats

-- Increased regulatory scrutiny and potential for stricter capital requirements for securitization activities.
+- Increased regulatory scrutiny and compliance burdens.

 Competitors and Market Share